 We’ll need first to install Wine before we go ahead and download IDM.
 Don’t worry.
 It’s easy to install.
 Just add the Wine repository, update the local cache, and install it.
 Now open Ubuntu Software or Synaptic and search for Wine and install it.
 Now you’re good to go!
 You should now be able to install IDM or other Windows software on your Ubuntu box.

 Download IDM .exe file.
 You can download it from Filehippo.

 Now right click IDM .exe file and open it with Wine.

 - Click Next.

 - Check “Create an icon for IDM on Desktop”

 - Accept the license agreement and click Next.

 - You’re all set to install IDM.
 Click Next.

 - And It’s all.
 Click finish and the installation is done.

 Wine is the most active project in the open-source world.
 With the help of Wine, it’s possible to install Windows applications in Linux.
 Though some applications are still not supported or buggy, so doesn’t curse Wine for that.
-They’re working hard to fix the issues.
+Developers are working hard to fix the issues.
 But for now, enjoy your favorite download manager IDM in Ubuntu.